LLNL/shroud/docs/cstatements.rst

 pointer value is assigned to a subroutine argument which holds the pointer (For example, ``CFI_cdesc_t``).
 The ``type(C_PTR)`` which would be return by the C wrapper is unneeded by the Fortran wrapper.

+The Fortran wrapper is also changed to call the C wrapper as a subroutine.

 destructor_name
 ^^^^^^^^^^^^^^^